danielkurtsawyer/odin-restaurant-page/README.md

 A live preview of this site can be found here: https://danielkurtsawyer.github.io/odin-restaurant-page/.

-I'd like to dedicate this project to my friend Tim, the owner of the restaurant, for his kindness and continued friendship, not to mention all of the delicious food I have enjoyed by the hands of him and his wife's cooking.
+I'd like to dedicate this project to my friend Tim, the owner of the restaurant, for his kindness and continued friendship, not to mention all of the delicious food I have enjoyed at his food truck over the years.